aleshaleksey/fansys23/12-equipment-economy.md

 **Longships**: A narrow hull ship, typically with a single mast and between 16-80 oarsmen.
 They can be between 40ft-120ft long, with displacements of ~20-60 tons.
 And can maintain speeds of ~90ft (90 miles per day, 180 if the crew pull double shifts).
 Longships were typically not armed *per se*, but the crew was often trained in combat.
 A longship has a durability of 20 and a damage reduction of 2 against physical and cold damage.
 It begins to sink once it has lost 10 points of durability.

 **Sailing ship (small)**: This refers to any sailing ship with one or two masts and a displacement of 20-60 tons and a length of 30-60ft.
 Depending on size and journey length, it can take 4-20 crewmen.
 This can be either a square-rig of ancient times, or a caravel of the medieval period.
 The typical speed is 100ft (200 miles per day) in good wind and 30ft (60 miles per day) in poor winds.
 A small sailing ship has a durability of 20 and a damage reduction of 1 against physical and cold damage.
 It begins to sink once it has lost 10 durability.
 The sails have an extra 6 durability with no damage reduction and once they are destroyed the ship is at the mercy of the waves.
+A small junk can be stated as a sailing ship.

 **Carrack**: Carracks are sailing ships with 3 masts and a high rear castle.
 They have mix of square and triangular sails.
 They can generally handle long oceanic journeys, but are seldom made to carry large amounts of cargo.
 They tend to be 60ft-100ft long, and have a displacement of 100-1000 tons.
 A carrack can be equipped with up to 10 canons per 100 tons of displacement.
 This is the classic "sailing ship" of the earth colonial era.
 The cost is quoted for a 200 ton carrack, equipped with 10 canons (or ballistae), which is a typical tonnage for the class.
 A carrack needs a crew of about 10, but prefers ~40, and can transport 100-500 soldiers over short distances.
 A carrack has a speed of 120ft (240 miles per day) in good winds and 40ft (80 miles per day) in poor winds.
 A carrack has a durability of 40 and a damage reduction of 2.
 It begins to sink once it has lost 30 durability.
 The sails have an extra 12 durability with no damage reduction and once they are destroyed the ship is at the mercy of the waves.
+A large junk can be stated as a carrack.

 ___